StuntsPT/Misc_GIS_scripts/README.md

 ## layer_data_extractor.py

 Script to extract the values of a rasterfile in a list of provided coordinates.
-Requires a shapefile and rasterfiles
+Requires a shapefile and rasterfiles.

 ### Usage: